zapier/visual-builder/docs/_docs/vs.md

 ![Zapier CLI](https://cdn.zapier.com/storage/photos/27d28a5fdd0c878d7558b4abd4f106ec.png)

-**Best for:** Building customized integrations on an engineering team
+**Best for:** Building customized integrations in an engineering team

 Zapier's CLI is the most powerful way to build Zapier integrations, using the same tools your engineering team relies on to build and maintain your app.
 List your app details in a JSON file, then use standard Node.JS JavaScript to build your API calls, parse response bundles, and log error messages and details to Zapier.
 Manage versions of your integrations using GIT version control, if you want.
 Then push new versions of your integrations to Zapier's server from Terminal.